alcionai/corso/website/blog/2023-4-10-incrementals-pt1.md

 `<tenant ID>/onedrive/<user ID>/files/<drive ID>/root/work/important` for that
 file.

-Corso also stores a few extra bits of metadata to help with incremental backups.
+Corso also stores a few extra bits of metadata in the data snapshot to help with incremental backups.
 Most importantly, it stores the Graph API’s delta tokens retrieved during the backup process as well as a mapping relating the current Microsoft 365 folder IDs to their paths.
 This information is stored with different path prefixes (ex. uses `onedriveMetadata` instead of `onedrive`) to make it straightforward to separate out from backed up item data.

 ### Terminology